Zoie

 “Hey, Zo?”

-Ryin was quiet for a second.
-Zoie could hear her slight sniffles and her struggle to steady her voice.
-"Thanks."
+Ryin was quiet for a moment.
+Zoie could hear her slight sniffles and the effort it took to steady her voice.

 Something faint.
 Something familiar.

-Masculine, subtle, and expensive-smelling.
-Not a scent that Ryin wore and not the detergent.
+Masculine.
+Subtle.
+Expensive.
+Not a scent Ryin wore, and not the detergent either.

 She leaned in and sniffed again.